sgibson91/magprop/INSTALL.md

 # Installing on an Azure Virtual Machine

+This document will walk you through setting up a Linux Data Science Virtual Machine on Azure for larger MCMC simulations.
+We choose a Data Science Virtual Machine as it comes pre-installed with a [wide range of languages and packages relevant to data science](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/overview#whats-included-in-the-data-science-vm), including Python.

 - [Subscription](#Subscription)
 - [Creating a Data Science Virtual Machine](#Creating-a-Data-Science-Virtual-Machine)
 - [Setting up the Environment](#Setting-up-the-Environment)